TharangaLOVI/Java-Assignment/README.md

   *  <http://localhost:8081/assignment_rest/hotel/>

 ####Source Code
-* Model(Persistence layer - Mapped to Data Base) - com.assignment.rest.models
+* Model (Persistence layer - Mapped to Data Base) - com.assignment.rest.models
   * Hotel
   * Address
+* DAO (Handle all the CRUD Operations for the Models) - com.assignment.rest.models.dao
+  * DAOFacade - Contain implementaion of the CRUD operations.This is a Genaric class.Performs according to the requested Model
+  * HotelDAO - Supplly Hotel model to the DAOFacade